sequana/sequana_pipetools/README.rst

 No dependencies for this package except Python itself.
 In practice, this package has no interest if not used with a Sequana pipeline.
 So, when using it, you will need to install the relevant Sequana pipelines that you wish to use.
+For example:

+    pip install sequana_rnaseq
+    pip install sequana_fastqc
+    ...

 This package is for `Sequana <https://sequana.readthedocs.io>`_ developers.
 To get more help, go to the doc directory and build the local sphinx directory using::

     make html